Bella (2006 film)

-Bella is a 2006 American drama film co-written, co-produced, and directed by Alejandro Gomez Monteverde, starring Eduardo Verastegui and Tammy Blanchard.
+Bella is a 2006 American drama film co-written, co-produced, and directed by Alejandro Gómez Monteverde, starring Eduardo Verastegui and Tammy Blanchard.
 Set in New York City, the film is about the events of one day and the impact on the characters' lives.

 Plot

 In New York City, José works as a cook in a Mexican restaurant owned by his stern chef brother, Manny.
-The establishment is getting ready Isabella 9 year-old girl the waitress, arrives late for the second day in a row and Manny fires her on the spot.
-As Isabella leaves, she drops her teddy bear; José retrieves it and chases her into the subway to hand it back.
+When the establishment is getting ready to open, Nina, a waitress, arrives late for the second day in a row and Manny fires her on the spot.
+As Nina leaves, she drops a teddy bear.
+José retrieves it and chases her into the subway to hand it back.
 When asked why she was late, she tells him she is pregnant and was ill from morning sickness.
 José offers her a stroll around the city, which she accepts.
-He takes Isabella to Manny's colleague's restaurant to recommend her for a waitressing position.
-While they dine to wait for the response, Isabella tells him she does not intend to proceed with her pregnancy and is seriously considering an abortion partly because the father is uninterested in supporting her and she is broke.
+He takes Nina to Manny's colleague's restaurant to recommend her for a waitressing position.
+While they dine and wait for the response, Nina tells him that she does not intend to proceed with her pregnancy and is seriously considering an abortion, partly because the father is uninterested in supporting her and she is broke.

-Isabella agrees to go with him to the beach but José says he has to go back to the restaurant and get his wallet.
-When he returns, Manny rebukes him for flaking at work for Isabella.
+Nina agrees to go with him to the beach, but José says he has to go back to the restaurant and get his wallet.
+When he returns, Manny rebukes him for flaking at work for Nina.
 After José argues with his brother over his oppressive demeanor, Manny fires him.
-José then boards a train with Isabella to his home.
-During the trip he persuades Isabella to give up the unborn child for adoption, but she argues in favor of autonomy over her body.
+José then boards a train with Nina to his home.
+During the trip, he tries to persuade Nina to give up the unborn child for adoption, but she argues in favor of abortion because she does not want to bring a child into the world whom she is not prepared to love.
 José takes her to his parents' house and introduces her to his family.
-He takes Isabella into the garage and shows her his old car which, a few years ago, he reveals he had been driving with his manager during the peak of his career as a soccer player, and accidentally hit and killed a little girl.
+He takes Nina into the garage and shows her his old car, which he reveals he had been driving with his manager a few years earlier, during the peak of his career as a soccer player, and accidentally hit and killed a little girl.
 His manager frantically suggested fleeing the crime, but he instead chose to take responsibility.
 José was then sentenced to four years in prison for involuntary manslaughter.
 After being released, he tried unsuccessfully multiple times to reconcile with the girl's single mother, and the tragedy has since left him depressed and suicidal.